phpmyadmin/phpmyadmin/test/README.rst

 and Selenium running.
 Following environment variables configure where testsuite connects:

-TESTSUITE_SERVER
-    Database server to use.
 TESTSUITE_USER
-    Username for connecting to database.
-TESTSUITE_PASSWORD
-    Password for connecting to database.
-TESTSUITE_DATABASE
+    Username to connect on the interface located at TESTSUITE_URL TESTSUITE_PASSWORD
+    Password to connect on the interface located at TESTSUITE_URL TESTSUITE_DATABASE_PREFIX
-    Database to use for testing.
+    Database prefix to use for testing (Avoid database grouping characters like _).
 TESTSUITE_URL
     URL where tested phpMyAdmin is available.